 5) To recognize the important role and critical contributions of grassroots women and youth peacebuilders on the frontlines of the pandemic in improving the gender-sensitivity and accessibility COVID-19 emergency response.

-A. Reports must be published between March 8, 2018 and October 31, 2020 in a Philippine-based media company, entity, organization, branch of office or area of designation/assignment.
+A. Reports must be published between March 8, 2018 and November 30, 2020 (online), February 28 (all other categories) in a Philippine-based media company, entity, organization, branch of office or area of designation/assignment.

 iv.
 Online News